afernandes1/afernandes1/README.md

 - 💬 Ask me about **Cisco Call Manager AXL Schema, and how can Ansible integrate with this.**

-- 📫 How to reach me https://linkedin.com/in/acfernandes1/

-- 📄 Know about my experiences https://linkedin.com/in/acfernandes1/
+- 📫 How to reach me and 📄 know about my experiences https://linkedin.com/in/acfernandes1/

 <h3 align="left">Connect with me:</h3>
 <p align="left">